Contracts of employment

 It is best to put a contract in writing - it saves a lot of potential misunderstanding further down the line.
 In Acas' experience simple misunderstandings over what is or what is not in a contract are one of the main causes of employment tribunal claims.

 The Acas Helpline can provide advice and guidance if you have specific employment relations issues.
 We also have helpful modules on the Acas Model Workplace, which are free to access and use.
-Acas can also provide advisory services (see Contracts and hours: how Acas can help) and training in this area.
+Acas can also provide advisory services (see Contracts and hours: how Acas can help), free eLearning and training courses on contracts of employment.
 If your organisation would benefit from more tailored business solutions, contact us through our online enquiry form.